oscar-system/Oscar.jl/experimental/LatticesWithIsometry/docs/src/introduction.md

 * Extend the methods for classification of primitive embeddings for the more general case (knowing that we lose efficiency for large discriminant groups);
-* Implement methods for all kinds of equivariant primitive extensions (not necessarily admissibles);
+* Implement methods for all kinds of equivariant primitive extensions (not necessarily admissible);
-* Improve some enumerations algorithms using theoretical results about types of lattices with isometries of finite order;
+* Improve some enumeration algorithms using theoretical results about types of lattices with isometries of finite order;
-* Import the methods for extending trivial discriminant actions on lattice whose discriminant group is an abelian $p$-group.

 ## Currently application of this project